lcidral/agile-todo-list-development/README.md

   Scenario: Set the date in which the item was created automatically
     Given I send a new valid post request task
-    Then I see DATETIME column with actual date time
+    Then I see created time in new todo list item

   Scenario: UUID must be automatically generated
     Given I send a new valid post request task